Wethospu/gw2dungeons/ReadMe.txt

 	additional=Used only on distant targets.
 Minimum-range (stack).

-== Parts and effects ==
+== Effects and subeffects ==
-Each attack contains one or multiple parts.
+Each attack contains one or multiple effects.
 You can write anything you like but try look for examples form previous data to keep some consistency.

 syntax:
-	part="text"
+	effect="text"
 example:
-	part=projectile
+	effect=projectile

 Use hit counter for attack parts which hit multiple times.
 This makes DataCreator automatically generate total damage values.
 If the hit count varies or is unknown, use "?" to add only " per hit" after the effect.